Some councils allocate council and housing association homes using a direct offers system for people on the housing waiting list.

 Council and housing association homes are in short supply.

-Your chances of getting a home depend on:
+Your chances of getting an offer depend on:

-- the amount of social housing in your area
+- the amount of housing in your area

 - the type and size of home you want